cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 # Introduction

-This document describes how a Session Initiation Protocol (SIP) {{!RFC3261}} Conference Server can be used to realize a Publish/Subscribe (PubSub) broker to distribute non-audiovisual data.
+This document describes how a Session Initiation Protocol (SIP) {{!RFC3261}} Conference Server can be used to realize a Publish/Subscribe (PubSub) broker to distribute non-audiovisual data, e.g., IoT sensor readings.

-One main advantage of the solution is the possibility to use existing RTP-based audiovisual conferencing infrastructure and protocols to realize data distributing using the Publish/Subscribe traffic pattern, instead of using dedicated Publish/Subscribe frameworks and protocols.
+One main advantage of the solution is the possibility to use existing SIP- and RTP-based audiovisual conferencing infrastructure and protocols to realize data distributing using the Publish/Subscribe traffic pattern, instead of using dedicated Publish/Subscribe frameworks and protocols.

-NOTE: SIP Conference servers might behave differently depending on configuration, profiles etc. The procedures in this document are based on a generic understanding of how conference servers behave.
+NOTE: Conference servers might behave differently depending on configuration, profiles etc. The procedures in this document are based on a generic assumptions on how conference servers behave.

-NOTE: The examples in this document use the RTP T.140 real-time text (RTT) payload format to transport the payload data, and SenML to structure and encode the payload data.
+The examples in this document use the RTP T.140 real-time text (RTT) payload format {{!RFC4103}} to transport the payload data, as it will allow to use a conference server that supports the payload format to act as a PubSub broker.
+Sen

+and SenML to structure and encode the payload data.
 Other payload formats and encodings can also be used.

 While RTP is a generic transport protocol, the main usage has been for transport of real-time AudioVisual data.
 Non-AudioVisual data has typically been data associated with AudioVisual data, e.g., real-time text (rtt), DTMF signals.
 However, at the time of writing this document, IETF is working on a number of specifications where RTP is used to transport other types of non-AV data.